jonashund/pihnn/README.md

 PIHNNs can be used to efficiently learn solutions of PDEs exploiting their holomorphic representation.

-Author: [Matteo Calafà](https://matteocalafa.com/), PhD at [DTU](https://www.dtu.dk/english/) and former research assistant at [Aarhus University](https://mpe.au.dk/en/).

-This project is supported by the Aarhus University Research Foundation, Denmark.
+Written by [Matteo Calafà](https://matteocalafa.com/), former research assistant at [Aarhus University](https://mpe.au.dk/en/), and supported by the Aarhus University Research Foundation.

 Documentation
 --------------